influxdata/community-templates/x509/readme.md

     Telegraf Configuration requires the following environment variables
     - `INFLUX_TOKEN` - The token with the permissions to read Telegraf configs and write data to the `telegraf` bucket.
 You can just use your master token to get started.
     - `INFLUX_ORG` - The name of your Organization.
+    - `INFLUX_HOST` - The address of you InfluxDB
+    - `INFLUX_BUCKET` - The name of the Bucket.
+If you going to use the bucket included, you need to export the variable.
+Ex: <code>export INFLUX_BUCKET=x509</code>

-   In orden to use this Dashboard, you need to specify the url of the address you wish monitor.
-Also, you can monitor files stored locally.
+In order to use this template, before import, you need to specify the certificates you want monitor in the x509.yml file.

 ## Contact